So many recipes start by instructing you to sauté onions, but have you ever wondered how to do it properly? We’re showing you how.

 Next, add some fat to cook the onions in.
 (More on that in a minute.)

-Add plenty of chopped onions and cook them, stirring constantly, for about 5 minutes, or until they’re soft and take on a pale golden color.
+Add plenty of sliced or chopped onions and cook them, stirring constantly, for about 5 minutes, or until they’re soft and take on a pale golden color.
+This method works for white onions and red onions in addition to the yellow onion I’ve used here.

 Finally, season the onions.
-You don’t want to season them before they cook, or the salt will draft the moisture out of them and cause them to steam rather than sauté.
+You don’t want to season them before they cook, or the salt will draw the moisture out of them and cause them to steam rather than sauté.

 You can use any fat that’s suitable for cooking over high heat.
 Olive oil or vegetable oil are my go-to oils for this.